sanjitdp/chess-engine-experiments/README.md

 # Chess Engine Experiments
-Experiments with creating a chess engine using Python.
+Experiments with creating a chess engine using Python and Jupyter Notebook.
 Used minimax algorithm (game theory) with alpha-beta pruning for efficiency.